Apartheid: Final years of apartheid

-Factors

-Institutional racism
+Causes

-Apartheid developed from the racism of colonial factions and due to South Africa's "unique industrialisation".
-The policies of industrialisation led to the segregation of and classing of people, which was "specifically developed to nurture early industry such as mining".
-Cheap labour was the basis of the economy and this was taken from what the state classed as peasant groups and the migrants.
-Furthermore, Philip Bonner highlights the "contradictory economic effects" as the economy did not have a manufacturing sector, therefore promoting short term profitability but limiting labour productivity and the size of local markets.
-This also led to its collapse as "Clarkes emphasises the economy could not provide and compete with foreign rivals as they failed to master cheap labour and complex chemistry".
+Philip Bonner highlights the "contradictory economic effects" of South Africa's industrialisation as the economy did not have a manufacturing sector, therefore promoting short term profitability but limiting labour productivity and the size of local markets.
+This also led to its collapse, as Clarkes "emphasises the economy could not provide and compete with foreign rivals as they failed to master cheap labour and complex chemistry".

-Economic contradictions

 The contradictions in the traditionally capitalist economy of the apartheid state led to considerable debate about racial policy, and division and conflicts in the central state.
-To a large extent, the political ideology of apartheid had emerged from the colonisation of Africa by European powers which institutionalised racial discrimination and exercised a paternal philosophy of "civilising inferior natives."
-Some scholars have argued that this can be reflected in Afrikaner Calvinism, with its parallel traditions of racialism; for example, as early as 1933; the executive council of the Broederbond formulated a recommendation for mass segregation.

-Western influence

-External Western influence, arising from European experiences in colonisation, may be seen as a factor which greatly influenced political attitudes and ideology.
-Late twentieth-century South Africa was cited as an "unreconstructed example of western civilisation twisted by racism".

-In the 1960s, South Africa experienced economic growth second only to that of Japan.
-Trade with Western countries grew, and investment from the United States, France, and the United Kingdom poured in.

 In 1974, resistance to apartheid was encouraged by Portuguese withdrawal from Mozambique and Angola, after the 1974 Carnation Revolution.
-South African troops withdrew from Angola early in 1976, failing to prevent the MPLA from gaining power there, and Black students in South Africa celebrated.
+South African troops withdrew from Angola early in 1976, failing to prevent the MPLA from gaining power there, causing celebrations among Black students in South Africa.

 The Mahlabatini Declaration of Faith, signed by Mangosuthu Buthelezi and Harry Schwarz in 1974, enshrined the principles of peaceful transition of power and equality for all.
 Its purpose was to provide a blueprint for South Africa by consent and racial peace in a multi-racial society, stressing opportunity for all, consultation, the federal concept, and a Bill of Rights.
 It caused a split in the United Party that ultimately realigned oppositional politics in South Africa with the formation of the Progressive Federal Party in 1977.
 The Declaration was the first of several such joint agreements by acknowledged Black and White political leaders in South Africa.